 - You’re organized.
 You have excellent judgment and discretion and the ability to oversee significant projects.

 - You’re driven to change the world.
 The planet needs saving, and you’re ready to help save it.
-You don’t understand why we can’t organize our lives to be healthier, safer and less wasteful, and you’re ready to do your part.
+You believe we can organize our lives to be healthier, safer and less wasteful, and you’re ready to do your part to make it happen.
 You’re looking for a calling, not just a job.

 These skills aren’t required, but they sure come in handy.